ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 * vApp User
 * Console Access Only

-For more information about roles and permissions, see [VMware Cloud Director Tenant Portal Roles and Rights](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-754BD24F-63C7-422F-83BC-BFA275CEDA8E.html){:external}.
+For more information about roles and permissions, see [VMware Cloud Director tenant portal roles and rights](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-754BD24F-63C7-422F-83BC-BFA275CEDA8E.html){:external}.

 #### Managing users
 {: #shared_vcd-ops-guide-roles-procedures}

 Use the tenant portal to create a user or change passwords or roles for an existing user.
-For more information about accessing the tenant portal, see [Log In to the VMware Cloud Director Tenant Portal](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-28972197-D45B-4156-A733-5966730B5E03.html){:external}.
+For more information about accessing the tenant portal, see [Log in to the VMware Cloud Director tenant portal](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-28972197-D45B-4156-A733-5966730B5E03.html){:external}.

 For more information about creating and modifying tenant portal users, see [Managing users](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-FE38C285-7605-4473-870C-6AD44D8BF42E.html){:external}.